bgauslin/eleventy/src/content/index.md

     <summary>
       <h2>About</h2>
     </summary>

-    Hello, I’m a former Google engineer and Chicago architect  based in Madrid, where I am currently learning Spanish the Hard Way.
+    Hello, I’m a former Google engineer and Chicago architect based in Madrid, where I spend time with the fretless bass while learning Spanish via good old-fashioned immersion.

     This little website is home to some of the web, architecture, and music stuff I’ve made over the years.
-Feel free to poke around!
+Feel free to look around!

     <img src="images/home/selfie.jpg" alt="" class="avatar">